pwr-cloudprogramming/cloud9-demo/README.md

 ## Appendix

-Commands to install `docker compose` plugin in Cloud9 environment:
+Commands to install `docker compose` plugin in Cloud9 environment.
+Paste and execute them one by one in the Cloud9 terminal window.
+Do not paste all lines at once!

 ```
 sudo mkdir -p /usr/local/lib/docker/cli-plugins